King Abdulaziz Racetrack: History

-The first horse racing venue in Saudi Arabia was built 1965 in the Marat district in Riyadh.
-The track were too small for arranging international races, and were eventually moved to Riyadh Janadria, under supervision of Abdullah bin Abdul Aziz, the heir apparent of Saudi Arabia at the time.
+The first horse racing venue in Saudi Arabia was built in 1965 in the Marat district in Riyadh.
+The track was too small for arranging international races, and was eventually moved to Riyadh Janadria, under the supervision of Abdullah bin Abdul Aziz, the heir apparent of Saudi Arabia at the time.
 The new track was completed in January 2003, and was officially named King Abdul Aziz Equestrian Square.
 It is also the largest horse racing venue in Saudi Arabia.

-Races are held at the track during September to April.
+Races are held at the track from September to April.

 The track

-The venues main track is a 2000-meter dirt track, with a width of 24 meters.
+The venue's main track is a 2000-meter dirt track, with a width of 24 meters.
 The races are run counter-clockwise.
 In January 2020, an 1800-meter turf track was added to the venue.

 Races

-The tracks biggest race is since 2020, the Saudi Cup, which qualifies as the richest thoroughbred horse race in the world, with a $20 million purse.
+Since 2020, the track's biggest race is the Saudi Cup, which qualifies as the richest thoroughbred horse race in the world, with a $20 million purse.